 Blazor is a relatively new framework for building an interactive client-side web UI with the power of .NET.
-A common use case is being able to import your existing Excel files to your Blazor application, present the spreadsheet data to your users, allow any changes to be made, then export that data back out to an Excel file or save to a database.
+A common use case is importing your existing Excel files to your Blazor application, presenting the spreadsheet data to your users, allowing any changes to be made, then exporting that data back out to an Excel file or saving it to a database.
 SpreadJS is a very powerful and extensible JavaScript spreadsheet component that makes this process easy.

 Before we can put SpreadJS in a Blazor application, we must first create a Blazor component to contain SpreadJS.
-In this tutorial, we will be using Visual Studio 2019 and SpreadJS v14.
+In this tutorial, we will use Visual Studio 2022 and SpreadJS v16.
 To create a component, first start by creating a Razor Class Library:

 For simplicity, you can name it something like "SpreadJS_Blazor_Lib":